zgompert/LycAdmixMosaic/README.md

 # LycAdmixMosaic
-Notes, scripts and analyses for my study of admixture and ancestry in Lycaeides from PoolSeq data
+Notes, scripts and analyses for my study of admixture and ancestry in *Lycaeides* from PoolSeq data

 This is a fork of the contemporary evolution data set and analyses that excludes the time dimension.
 See [Pool_DNA_plates](https://drive.google.com/drive/folders/1U4AsshyMvlySNtODuSLWo0dYDH_rgho4) for details on samples and sample concentrations.

 # Data
-The pool-seq data are currently in /uufs/chpc.utah.edu/common/home/gompert-group2/data/Lycaeides_poolSeq/.
+The raw pool-seq data are currently in /uufs/chpc.utah.edu/common/home/gompert-group2/data/Lycaeides_poolSeq/.
 The set of samples I am using here, which are from a single (initial) round of sequencing are as follows:

 | Population | Samples (N)| Nominal taxon |
 |------------|------------|---------------|